The Cat's Whisker

 The Cat's Whisker was a coffee bar situated at 1 Kingly Street, Soho, London, during the mid-late 1950s.
-It offered London youngsters Spanish dancing, live rock 'n roll, and skiffle.
+The venue was a hub of excitement for London's young people, offering a vibrant mix of Spanish dancing, live rock 'n roll, and skiffle music.

-It saw the invention of a new style of 'dancing' known as hand-jive, dancing using hand gestures only as there was no space to maneuver in the crowded basement.
+It saw the invention of a new style of 'dancing' known as hand-jive, a complicated pattern of hand gestures only, and claps at various parts of the body, as there was no space to maneuver in the crowded basement.
 The venue was closed in 1958, owing to overcrowding.